-Daniel is a Senior Associate in the Litigation Department and specialises in Arbitration and Dispute Resolution.
+Daniel is a Partner in the Litigation Department.
 With over seven years’ experience, he has advised both local and international clients in arbitration, banking and commercial litigation, constitutional law, employment and labour law and land disputes.

 “Daniel has a keen interest in Local and International Arbitration.”